Bets against Twilio climb thanks to fresh supply of shares

-SAN FRANCISCO Bets against shares in Twilio Inc (TWLO.N) have climbed in recent days, thanks in part to a recent follow-on stock offer that increased the supply of shares available to traders.
+SAN FRANCISCO (Reuters) - Bets against shares in Twilio Inc (TWLO.N) have climbed in recent days, thanks in part to a recent follow-on stock offer that increased the supply of shares available to traders.

 Twilio's shares were down about 5 percent in afternoon trading on Wednesday, adding to a recent sell-off in the San Francisco software company's stock following a June IPO and a meteoric rally.
 Short sellers attracted to Twilio's lofty stock price in recent months have ridden it lower and are showing no signs of relenting.